DanielAvinoam/TheSubZeroProject/README.md

 # The Gameplan

 Before starting to write any code, the general flow of the attack should be decided.
-When I started this project I had a vision of a user-mode process that would be able communicate with a remote server, while a driver will cover its tracks and make it look as legitimate as possible.
+When I started this project I had a vision of a user-mode process that would be able communicate with a remote server while a driver will cover its tracks and make it look as legitimate as possible.
-What process can be found in almost every computer today and connects to the internet regularly? **chrome.exe**.
+Which process can be found in almost every computer today and connects to the internet regularly? **chrome.exe**.

-So my initial plan went like this - load a driver. the driver will load a malicious library into a chrome process. this library will connect to a remote server. sounds easy, right? well, it turns out it is way more complicated than I thought.
+So my initial plan went like this - load a driver, the driver will load a malicious library into a chrome process, this library will connect to a remote server. sounds easy, right? well, it turns out it is way more complicated than I thought.
 Loading a user-mode library from kernel space is more than just a call to `LoadLibrary`.
-It requires a lot of work with undocumented functions and structures, and in a such delicate environment this far from ideal - a different approach should be taken.
+It requires a lot of work with undocumented functions and structures, and in a such delicate environment this is far from ideal - a different approach should be taken.

 A solution driver programmers found is to execute a user-mode shellcode using an APC, similar to a malware.
 Many anti-virus programs work like this in order to load their DLLs into every opened process on the system.
 How can a driver know when a new process is created?
 The kernel provides an API of callback function registration for various events, one of them is the `PsSetCreateProcessNotifyRoutineEx` function: